GeneZC/MiniMA/README.md

 ## 🕰️ Updates

+[2024/7/9] MiniMA-2-1B, MiniLoong-3B, and MiniMix-2/4x3B are landed.
+MiniMA-2-1B is the considered minimal language model in our plan, and is distilled from MiniMA-2-3B.
+MiniLoong-3B is trained by extending the context length of MiniMA-2-3B from 4K to 32K.
+And MiniMix-2/4x3B is the previously highlighted MoE language model upcycled from MiniMA-2-3B.
+Please refer to detailed results in later content.

 [2024/2/17] Going through only 15% tokens out of all, MiniMix-2/4x3B (or MiniMA-MoE-2/4x3) upcycled from MiniMA-2 has completely overtaken MiniMA-2 on concerned tasks and are approximating considered baselines (e.g., DeepSeek-MoE-16B) with a full parameter amount of only 7B.

 [2024/1/31] We have to frustratingly announce that we have found a critical bug concerning about expert load balancing in training MiniMA-MoE.
 Therefore, we must revert to the very begining of training, pity : <